-The human body is roughly 63% water, 22% protein, 13% fat, 2% minerals and vitamins.
+The human body is roughly 63% water, 22% Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, 13% There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, 2% minerals and vitamins.
 Eating the highest quality food in the right quantity helps you to achieve your highest potential for health, weight control, vitality and freedom from disease.
 In short, a long and healthy life.
 Based on 12 years research at the Institute for Optimum Nutrition here’s how to eat yourself to better health.

 There are two kinds: saturated (hard) fat, and unsaturated fat which comes from seed and nut oils or fish.
-It is neither essential to eat saturated fat, nor ideal to eat too much.
+It is neither essential to eat Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…., nor ideal to eat too much.
 The main sources are meat and dairy products.
 There are also two kinds of unsaturated fats: mono-unsaturated fats, rich in olive oil; and poly-unsaturated fats, found in other nuts and seeds.
 Certain poly-unsaturated fats are essential.
 These are called linoleic and linolenic acid and are vital for the brain and nervous system, immune system, cardiovascular system and skin.
 A common sign of deficiency is dry skin.

 The optimal diet provides a balance of these two essential fats, also known as Omega 3 and Omega 6 fats.
 Linoleic acid (Omega 6) is rich in sesame and sunflower seeds, while linolenic acid (Omega 3) is rich in pumpkin and flax seeds.
-Linolenic acid is converted in the body into DHA and EPA, which are also rich in mackerel, herring, salmon and tuna.
+Linolenic acid is converted in the body into DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… and EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…, which are also rich in mackerel, herring, salmon and tuna.
 These essential fats are easily destroyed by heating or exposure to oxygen, so having a fresh daily source is important.
 Processed foods often contain hardened or ‘hydrogenated’ poly-unsaturated fats.
 These are worse for you than saturated fat and are best avoided.

 Eat 1 tablespoon of cold-pressed seed oil (sesame, sunflower, pumpkin, flax seed etc.) or 1 heaped tablespoon of ground seeds a day.